mariaeltsova/brismf/demo_results.md

 Target icon: Evaluate-Confusion Matrix

 Text Mining-Collocations is ranked #1
-Unsupervised-Hierarchical Clustering is ranked #2
+Model-Tree is ranked #2
-Model-Tree is ranked #3
+Unsupervised-Hierarchical Clustering is ranked #3
 Visualize-Box Plot is ranked #4
-Data-Datasets is ranked #5
+Visualize-Distributions is ranked #5
-Visualize-Distributions is ranked #6
+Unsupervised-k-Means is ranked #6
 Visualize-Scatter Plot is ranked #7
-Data-Paint Data is ranked #8
+Data-Datasets is ranked #8
-Unsupervised-Distances is ranked #9
+Text Mining-Concordance is ranked #9
 Model-Linear Regression is ranked #10
-Text Mining-Concordance is ranked #11
+Text Mining-Duplicate Detection is ranked #11
 Evaluate-Predictions is ranked #12
-Unsupervised-k-Means is ranked #13
+Data-Paint Data is ranked #13
 Text Mining-Corpus is ranked #14
-Visualize-Tree Viewer is ranked #15
+Visualize-Nomogram is ranked #15
-Transform-Data Sampler is ranked #16
+Unsupervised-Distances is ranked #16
-Text Mining-Duplicate Detection is ranked #17
-Survival Analysis-As Survival Data is ranked #18
-Bioinformatics-Gene Sets is ranked #19
-Survival Analysis-Kaplan-Meier Plot is ranked #20
+Survival Analysis-Kaplan-Meier Plot is ranked #17
-Visualize-Nomogram is ranked #21
+Visualize-Tree Viewer is ranked #18
-Geo-Choropleth Map is ranked #22
+Geo-Choropleth Map is ranked #19
-------- Evaluate-Confusion Matrix is ranked #23 in the reconstructed row.
+------- Evaluate-Confusion Matrix is ranked #20 in the reconstructed row.

 -----------